Real roots of random polynomials: asymptotics of the variance: Estimates for the correlation functions

 Similarly,

 Consequently,

-\begin{remark} We may arrive at this estimate by formally differentiating the leading asymptotics of $C(y)$ (obtained using Corollary~\ref{c.kn-der}) with respect to $y$, then let $y=x$.
-In general, when $\varrho(x,y)$ is $o(1)$ small it is possible that there is cancellation inside the differentiated asymptotics, in which case the expression obtained from the formal differentiation may no longer be the leading asymptotics for the underlying derivative of $C(y)$.
-Lemma~\ref{l.ez} is useful in the examination of the differentiated asymptotics, effectively allowing us to let $y=x$ at the cost of error terms of (theoretically) smaller orders. \end{remark}
+\begin{remark} We may arrive at this estimate by formally differentiating the leading asymptotics of $C(y)$ (obtained using Corollary~\ref{c.kn-der}) with respect to $y$, and then letting $y=x$.
+In general, when $\varrho(x,y)$ is $o(1)$ small, there could be cancellation inside the differentiated asymptotics.
+In such cases, the expression obtained from the formal differentiation may no longer be the leading asymptotics for the underlying derivative of $C(y)$.
+Lemma~\ref{l.ez} is useful in examining the differentiated asymptotics, effectively allowing us to set $y=x$ at the cost of error terms of (theoretically) smaller orders. \end{remark}